Berean Baptist Academy

 · Use their gifts and talents to serve others -Cultivate their talents and use them in ministry

-· Steward their time and resources in order to assist others
+· Steward their time and resources to assist others

 · Model a Christ-like lifestyle with their peers